 So this is my website, I have almost no experience in websites, but being an engineer I thought I would have a go.
 I want to learn a bit about websites, or at least how to use templated ones, tell a few tales and record things I find interesting.
 Primarily I am inspired to record what I am doing with my building of a Gardner Douglas GD Euro Cobra Mk4.

 I will also write about some of my cars and other things that may only be of interest to me.

 As The Who sang in 1978… “Who are You?”

 I have always been interested in cars and tinkering with all manner of mechanical and electrical things.
 I dismantled things as a boy and eventually was able to repair far more than I broke.
 Luckily my dad was a fitter, working with precision engineering, so he was practical and had tools I could borrow until I collected my own.
-My early car and motorbike history was funded as a schoolboy and student by part-time jobs.
+My early car and motorbike history, as a schoolboy and student, was funded by part-time jobs.
 Lack of funds meant that the only way I could keep on the road was to repair, rebuild and maintain everything myself or with the help of my brother.
-I did have dreams of certain cars, which had to wait a long time until other life essentials were paid for.
+I did have dreams of better cars, which never faded but had to wait a long time until other life essentials were paid for.
 My foremost schoolboy dream was to own an E-Type and that, eventually, came true when I was 50 (and again at 52).

 Welcome! (this is really for me, but hopefully you will find something of interest)